redtrib3/rhyme-API/README.md

-# rhyme-API
+# Rhymes API
-API to GET rhymes for a specific word
+API to GET rhymes for a specific word.